 I am an Entomologist working on the evolution of species interactions at the Biosystematics Group at Wageningen University, The Netherlands, led by Prof. Eric Schranz.
 I am interested in the evolutionary pathways that gave rise to intricate interactions between plants, butterflies and moths (Lepidoptera) their symbiotic microbes and natural enemies (hymenopteran parasitoids).
 Besides my interest in the fundamental aspects on the evolutionary ecology of insect-microbe-plant interactions I aim to transfer the gained knowledge to the society and stakeholders.
 Together with my VIDI/Aspasia team we are studying the evolutionary and molecular mechanism and genetic basis of a butterfly egg-killing plant trait triggered by pest insects in economically important cabbage crops.

-Besides the Vidi/Aspasia project I work on biological control agents, like egg-killing parasitic wasps, and am involved in biocontrol projects among others the BINGO.
+Besides the Vidi/Aspasia project I work on biological control agents, like egg-killing parasitic wasps, and am involved in a biocontrol project on olive fruitflies in collaboration with the TEI institute on Crete, Greece.
 I collaborate with Applied Zoology/Animal Ecology group at the Freie Universität Berlin and co-supervise two PhD students working on the ecology of insect-microbe-plant interactions within the CRC priming project.